-Following a low carb diet means you’ll limit the number of carbohydrates (carbs) you consume every day.
+Following a low carb diet means you’ll limit the number of carbs you consume every day.
 Research has linked low carb diets to some health benefits, such as weight loss and blood sugar management.

 Is it worth saying “see ya!” to some of your fave high carb foods, like pasta and sourdough?
 Maybe.
 But it’s not right for everyone.

-Eating according to a low carb diet means you’ll restrict the proportion of carbs to other calories you eat every day.
+Eating according to a low carb diet means you’ll lower the proportion of carbs to other calories you eat every day.

 You can build your low carb diet by figuring out what works best for you, but there are also popular diets you can follow.